Please read this section prior to submitting your proposal. The FAQs will be updated as new questions arise and are answered.

 I don’t know how to write an abstract.
 Where can I get help?

 If you are a Harvard College student, you could seek assistance from one of the Writing Tutors in your college house.
 You might also consider making an appointment with the Bureau of Study Counsel for some assistance.
 If you are a non-college student, you may wish to go to the Writing Center at your college.
 Your academic advisers might also have suggestions for where to get assistance.
 We also recommend these online resources:https://history.ncsu.edu/grad/conference_abstracts.php and https://writingcenter.unc.edu/tips-and-tools/abstracts/

 I've worked on a collaborative research project.
 Am I eligible?

-- Yes!
-If your study has been conducted with others, apply to be presented as a poster.
+- If your study has been conducted with others, your reseach can be presented as a poster.

 Will there be any recognition for research presentations?

 What is the difference between students presenting the research?

 - The oral presentations are designed for those who have conducted independent research, as part of a captstone or thesis, under the supervision of a faculty member.
 The poster presentation is for undergarduates who are conducting research as a part of class or faculty-led research project.
 Proposals are selected by a blind review of abstract submissions.

 - This conference is currently being co-sponsored by the Phillips Brooks House Center for Public Service and Engaged Scholarship and the Office for Equity, Diversity, and Inclusion at Harvard College, Undergraduate Office for Research and Fellowships with support from the Global Health Initiative, Ethnicity, Migration & Rights and Campus Compact for the Southern New England Region.
 Funding is provided by the Dean of Harvard College.

 I have additional questions.
 How do I contact you?